sbhavani/amazon-sagemaker-developer-guide/doc_source/neo-troubleshooting-compilation.md

 ## Check CloudWatch<a name="neo-troubleshooting-compilation-logs"></a>

+When you kick off an Inference Recommender job, you should see endpoints being created in Console.
+Click through one of the endpoints and view the CloudWatch logs to monitor for any 4xx/5xx errors.
+If you have a successful Inference Recommender job, you will be able to see the endpoint names as part of the results.
+Even if your Inference Recommender job is unsuccessful, you can still check CloudWatch logs for the deleted endpoints by following the steps below,

 1. Navigate to Amazon CloudWatch at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. Select the region you created the compilation job from the **Region** dropdown list in the top right\.
+2. Select the region you created the Inference Recommender job from the **Region** dropdown list in the top right\.

-1. In the navigation pane of the Amazon CloudWatch, choose **Logs**\.
+3. In the navigation pane of the Amazon CloudWatch, choose **Logs**\.
 Select **Log groups**\.

-1. Search for the log group called `/aws/sagemaker/CompilationJobs`\.
+4. Search for the log group called `/aws/sagemaker/Endpoints/sm-epc-*`\.
 Select the log group\.

-1. Search for the logstream named after the compilation job name\.
-Select the log stream\.